Sampling and Monitoring of Air Pollutants

 c)

-6. Which pollutant is commonly measured using a flame ionization detector in air quality monitoring?
+6. Which pollutant is commonly measured using a flame ionisation detector in air quality monitoring?

 a) Ozone